mikebottone/js-dev-env/README.md

 -> when creating rules in the eslint: 0 = off, 1 = Warning, 2 = Error
 -> lint script was added to the package.json to provide linting to the files after "esw" (eswatch) => command "npm run lint"

+*Testing and Continuous Integration (CI) with Mocha* -> unit testing: single function/module
+-> This repo contains testing with mocha framework, the chai assertion library, JSDOM helper library, runs tests in node upon save/start
+-> CI Server: can run automated build after each commit, run test suite, check code coverage, and automate deployment ->Travis CI: linux/Mac environment server -- makes sure the build passes not fails ->Appveyor: Windows environment server
+->CI's will ensure build can run on both platforms, they are free and can be logged in through github